Overview of Python Libraries for Data Science

 - The capability of handling large scale data sets and supports distributed computing

 Surprise: The recommendation system is an important area of interest for modern AI-based applications.
-State of the art Recommendation system enables businesses to provide highly personalized offerings to their clients.
+State art Recommendation system enables businesses to provide highly personalized offerings to their clients.
 The surprise is a useful open-source Python library to build recommendation systems.
 It provides tools to evaluate, analyze and compare the performance of the algorithm.

 4. Deep Learning

-TensorFlow: TensorFlow is an open-source framework by Google for an end to end machine learning and deep learning solutions.
+TensorFlow: TensorFlow is an open-source framework by Google to end machine learning and deep learning solutions.
 It gives low-level controls to the users to design and train highly scalable and complex neural networks.
 Tensorflow is available for both desktop and mobile and supports an extensive number of programming languages through wrappers.

 It is suitable for quick prototyping and developing neural network models for industrial use.
 The primary usage of Keras is in classification, text generation, and summarization, tagging, and translation, speech recognition, etc.

-OpenCV: OpenCV is a popular python library for computer vision problems (Task involving image or video data).
+OpenCV: OpenCV is a popular python library for computer vision problems (Task involving the image or video data).
 It is an efficient framework with cross-platform support and ideal for real-time applications.

 This has been a guide to Python Libraries For Data Science.
-Here we have discuss the overview and different libraries of python for data science.
+Here we have discussed the overview and different libraries of python for data science.
 You can also go through our other suggested articles to learn more –